Focused Ultrasound Therapy

 Regulatory Approval and Reimbursement

-Focused ultrasound treatment for varicose veins is not yet approved by regulatory bodies or covered by medical insurance companies.
+Focused ultrasound treatment for varicose veins is not yet approved by regulatory bodies in the US or covered by medical insurance companies.

 Barnat N, Grisey A, Lecuelle B, Anquez J, Gerold B, Yon S, Aubry JF.
 Noninvasive vascular occlusion with HIFU for venous insufficiency treatment: preclinical feasibility experience in rabbits.
 Phys Med Biol.
 2019 Jan 7;64(2):025003. doi: 10.1088/1361-6560/aaf58d.